 These patients should only be seen at designated UDC provider sites.

-2. Patients who are shielded - those at the highest risk of severe illness from COVID-19:
+2. Patients who are clinically extremely vulnerable - those at the highest risk of severe illness from COVID-19, who may previously have been advised to shield themselves (the government has paused shielding advice from 1 August 2020):